Banandy-w/Selenium-Python-Tests/README.md

 Lastly is to write more tests for login and different features to and watch the POM scale

+### Pytest

 # Conclusions
+In hindsight, I liked the idea of having all the locators in one file/class but it might've been easier to put the locator variables into their respective classes as class variables.
+Definitely would be more read-able since it wouldn't need as much importing.
+I am imagining that when testing more features, it will be more readable to have all the locators in one file.

 # Next Steps
 - [ ] Write more test cases that attack the login feature differently.
 - [ ] Expand POM for another slightly more complicated feature that should also expand our understanding of Selenium.
 Likely considering Search